-I am currently a Postdoctoral Research Associate at Princeton University, and I will begin as an Assistant Professor of Statistics and Political Science at UCLA in the Fall of 2016.
+I am an Assistant Professor of Statistics and Political Science at UCLA.
 My recent research focuses on creating new methods–including both theoretical approaches and new estimation strategies–for identifying and validating causal effects.
-I also have a branch of research focused on new survey sampling methods that reduce reliance on post hoc weighting methods and alleviate non-response bias.
+I also study survey design methodologies, including a new survey sampling method that reduces reliance on post hoc weighting methods and alleviates non-response bias, and an automated raking methodology that selects the optimal auxiliary vector on which to weight.

 In 2012, I ran the polling operation for Obama for America’s Analytics department, which very accurately predicted election outcomes in the campaign’s battleground states.
 I also co-founded a successful analytics and technology start-up, BlueLabs, focused on providing analytics services to clients in politics, issues advocacy, healthcare, and education.